Best Ergonomic Office Chairs for Back Pain (2026)

 If budget < $300

 → HON Ignition 2.0 (~$300).
-The only sub-$300 chair with a legitimate ergonomic pedigree.
-Adjustable lumbar + optional seat-depth slider. [src5]
+The only sub-$300 chair with a legitimate ergonomic pedigree (HON is a commercial office supplier).
+Adjustable lumbar + optional seat-depth slider.
+Everything below $200 sacrifices one or both non-negotiable features. [src5]

 If budget $300–$700 and lower-back pain is primary

-→ Branch Verve (~$499–$599) is now the consensus answer — Tom's Guide #1 for back pain in 2026 and the only chair in this band with motorized lumbar depth.
-SIHOO Doro C300 Pro V2 (~$429–$599) is the new alternative if you want 135° recline or full-body adaptive support; pick S300 for proven 12-month track record instead. [src2, src3, src10, src12]
+→ Branch Verve (~$499–$599) is the consensus value answer — Tom's Guide #1 office chair overall in 2026 and the only chair in this price band with motorized lumbar depth.
+SIHOO Doro C300 Pro V2 (~$429–$599) is the strong new alternative if you want the deepest recline (135°) or full-body adaptive support — now corroborated by hands-on reviews from The Gadgeteer, Tech Advisor, Notebookcheck, and PCGuide; pick S300 if you want a proven 12-month track record instead. [src2, src3, src10, src12]

 If primary pain is lower lumbar (L3-L5) and budget ≥ $1,000